sartorg/robinmax/README.md

 # robinmax
-Package for solving a (possibly) robust version of the influence maximization problem.
+Package for solving a robust version of the influence maximization problem.